Snyder Institute Clinical Problems in Chronic & Infectious Diseases Incubator Grants

 - Whether applications demonstrate a need for funding.
 Depending on the program’s budget envelope, smaller requests may be easier to fund than larger requests;

-- Whether applications include matching funds and/or are leveraged with other contributions including in-kind contributions;
+- Whether applications include matching funds and/or are leveraged with other contributions, including in-kind contributions;

 - Whether applications lead to external grant submissions to the tri-agencies.

 While all eligible faculty members are encouraged to apply, applications from early career researchers may be ranked higher in relation to mid-career and senior scholars.
-New applicants to the Program may also be ranked higher than those applicants who have received funding in the past.
+New applicants to the program may also be ranked higher than those applicants who have received funding in the past.

 Equity, Diversity and Inclusion

 Applicants must clearly state their commitment to EDI in their existing research teams, including among students, postdoctoral fellows, co-PIs, co-applicants and/or collaborators, as applicable.
-They must explain what actions they have taken, the outcomes expected, and the assessment planned for each of the following three key areas:
+They must explain what actions they have taken, the outcomes expected, and the assessment plan for each of the following three key areas: